 You would have to be an idiot to go near schmuck bait.
 Things like the Big Red Button with the dire warning signs; the dark alley in Vampire Town; the conspicuously untouched treasure chest; or the room full of frighteningly realistic statues.
 Making schmuck bait irresistible is a good trick.
 Often it takes advantage of the inherent appeal of Forbidden Fruit.
 Or a Curious as a Monkey character will ensure it gets taken.
 Often in spite of warning cries from more Genre Savvy characters.
-See also Briar Patching, Genre Blindness, Too Dumb to Live, Idiot Ball, Distress Ball, What Does This Button Do?, Press X to Die, Reverse Psychology, Who Would Be Stupid Enough?, The Window or the Stairs, Don't Touch It, You Idiot! and Tempting Fate.
-If taking the bait doesn't hurt you, it's a Fake Trap.
+See also Briar Patching, Genre Blindness, Too Dumb to Live, Idiot Ball, Distress Ball, What Does This Button Do?, Press X to Die, Reverse Psychology, Who Would Be Stupid Enough?, The Window or the Stairs, Don't Touch It, You Idiot!, and Tempting Fate.
+If taking the bait doesn't hurt you, it's a Fake Trap and possibly a Paranoia Gambit.
 If taking it does something good, it's Violation of Common Sense.
 If that something good is being able to progress, it's Stupidity Is the Only Option (Trap Is the Only Option for the non-video game version).
 If someone fell into a Schmuck Bait one day but understandably didn't noise about it, he may be subject to Oblivious Mockeries.
 Not to be mistaken for Snark Bait, nor for something that actually baits your schmuck.
 Note that this term is used differently by screenwriters.
 It most commonly refers to Like You Would Really Do It, and can also simply refer to any sort of audience misdirection.
 More information on this can be found here.

 - Anime and Manga